LIEBE, Sydney August

 FATE: Killed in Action – Mouquet Farm, France- 26 August 1916

-Sydney August Liebe was born in Hamilton in 1896 a son of Wilhelm “William” Freidrich Liebe and Hannah Adelaide Shearing.
-William worked as a drover and in the years before Sydney’s enlistment, the family lived in Brown, Cox and Lonsdale Streets.
-Sydney attended Hamilton State School On 21 August 1907, Wilhelm then aged forty-nine, was imprisoned for six months at Pentridge Prison with hard labour, for sheep stealing.
-He pleaded for leniency as he said he took the sheep to feed his wife and seven children.
-Around 1909, Wilhelm left the family home and he and Hannah remained estranged.
-When Sydney left school, worked at for a blacksmith.
+Sydney August Liebe was born in Hamilton in 1896, a son of Wilhelm “William” Freidrich Liebe and Hannah Adelaide Shearing.
+William worked as a drover, and in the years before Sydney’s enlistment, the family lived in Brown, Cox, and Lonsdale Streets.
+Sydney attended Hamilton State School.
+On 21 August 1907, Wilhelm, then aged forty-nine, was imprisoned for six months at Pentridge Prison with hard labour, for sheep stealing.
+He pleaded for leniency, stating he took the sheep to feed his wife and seven children.
+Around 1909, Wilhelm left the family home, and he and Hannah remained estranged.
+When Sydney left school, he worked as a blacksmith.
 He was also a member of the local Citizen Forces.

 During March 1916, Sydney left Egypt with the 21st Battalion for France, arriving on 26 March.
-By 26 August, the 21st Battalion was at Mouquet Farm having endured heavy fighting with more to come.
-It was recorded in the 21st’s unit dairy that 134 men from the battalion were missing from 22 August to 26 August.
+By 26 August, the 21st Battalion was at Mouquet Farm, having endured heavy fighting with more to come.
+It was recorded in the 21st Battalion unit diary that 134 men from the battalion went missing from 22 August to 26 August.
 One was Sydney Liebe.

 MOUQUET FARM, FRANCE.
 Image courtesy of the Australian War Memorial. https://www.awm.gov.au/collection/E00006/